Pros & Cons List on Virtual Activity Options for Older Adults and Seniors

 Taking the time to find the right resource to use at your senior care community is important, and depending on what you’re equipped with, several of these options could be helpful.

-However, it’s important to keep in mind that for the more interactive options, it will be necessary to develop your own processes around tech support, production, technical streaming, education, content and activity calendar management, scaling, and administration.
+However, it’s important to keep in mind that for the more interactive options, it will be necessary to develop your own processes around tech support, production, live streaming, content and activity calendar management, scaling, and administration.

 This is why, despite the coronavirus pandemic, we were able to seamlessly provide senior centers with our live streamed fitness, educational, and gaming classes that are two-way and interactive.

 But we aren’t just our software: we’re the tech support, consultants, security advisors, expert teachers, content curators, and data analyzers.
 Televeda understands that every community is unique, which is why we create data reports tracking wellness and engagement to ensure a positive ROI, and that the vision you have for your center is successful and can best serve your residents.

-As a community partner, we develop and implement programming that puts you at a competitive advantage among other senior living centers, and allows you and your staff to focus on the core duties and needs of your community.
+As a community partner, we develop and implement programming that puts you at a competitive advantage among other community centers, allowing you and your staff to focus on the core duties and needs of your community.

 Keeping seniors healthy and safe is the utmost priority for senior centers at the time.
 And with these policy changes have come new challenges for everyone.
 Fortunately, there are a plethora of resources for activities directors and managers to use, depending on the needs and interests of their senior community.